Live Chat with Tek representatives

 Tektronix offers a variety of robust accessories to simplify your shopping for the complete VNA solution.
 Accessories available include a rugged carrying case, rack mount kits, rugged phased-stable cables, attenuators, adapters and calibration kits.

-- Wide variety of calibration kits
+- Wide variety of calibration kits for mechanical and automated electronic calibration

 - Rugged, phase stable cables in a variety of sizes and types